-These stories form the main ongoing narrative of the series.
+These stories form the main ongoing narrative of the series and contain additional content not found in the online versions.
+This is the original way they were meant to be presented.
 They are available locally in bookstores such as BooksActually and Books Kinokuniya.
 You can also purchase them online by clicking on the covers.

 Troy Chin might have made a mistake.
 A BIG mistake.
 Having left the music industry in New York City for his hometown in little-red-dotty Singapore, what's a loser who loves playing video games to do in a country obsessed with winning?